cvillad/contact-importer/README.md

 Development environment runs the background jobs with the default queue adapter (not sidekiq) and local disk storage

-Droduction environment uses sidekiq and an S3 bucket, you can test the app with the following data:
+Production environment uses sidekiq and an S3 bucket, you can test the app with the following data:
 * url: https://contact-importer-21.herokuapp.com/
 * email: user@example.com
 * password: password